zgornel/knowledge-driven-automl/README.md

 # Knowledge-driven AutoML

-This is a repository that contains the knowledge bases and experimetal scripts for testing out [Kdautoml.jl](https://github.com/zgornel/Kdautoml.jl)
+This is a repository that contains the knowledge bases and experiments for testing out [Kdautoml.jl](https://github.com/zgornel/Kdautoml.jl)

 ## Installation
 The steps detailed below suppose that one has installed [docker](https://www.docker.com/), [julia](https://julialang.org/) on a unix-like system such as GNU/Linux.